klimPaskov/Random-Events-Mod/README.md

 # Random Events Mod
 Currently the mod features over 100 events and every 15, 30 or 60 days (depending on your preference) a random event will fire.

-Download our mod here: https://steamcommunity.com/sharedfiles/filedetails/?id=3199436992
+Download my mod here: https://steamcommunity.com/sharedfiles/filedetails/?id=3199436992

 ## Feature request and bug report
-If you have ideas for our mod or you have found a bug, do not hesitate to open an [Issue](https://github.com/klimPaskov/Random-Events-Mod/issues) with the appropriate label.
+If you have ideas for my mod or you have found a bug, do not hesitate to open an [Issue](https://github.com/klimPaskov/Random-Events-Mod/issues) with the appropriate label.

 ## Events documentation
 All events that have been added and are planned to be added can be found in this file: https://1drv.ms/x/s!Apa2UiJp7njxj3z4s5i3INR5AmFP?e=JeUfFL&nav=MTVfezlBOUNGODhDLUIwNkYtNERCOS1BREVDLTlCRDA2NjAwMzY2N30